zhonniks/Web-Dev-2023/LAB3/ToDoList/README.md

-Create a simple todo list app with all working actions. adding new item marking as “done” (checkbox) deleting item
+Create a simple todo list app with all working actions : 1) adding new item
+ 2) marking as “done” (checkbox)
+ 3) deleting item